FeroxFoxxo/MQReawakened/SETUP_LAUNCHER.md

 - File extraction and/or asset bundle transversal taking a long time
   - Generally this should take ~30m depending on your system.

+## Asset Loader

+If you want to add custom content to the game you can try following this guide [Asset Loader Guide](ASSETLOADER.md)

 ## Happy playing — and see you in Ook.